ibm-cloud-docs/monitoring/change_kube_agent.md

 {: #change_kube_agent_filterby_severity}

 * The **event_priority** in the **log** section controls the type of events that are sent from the agent
 * The default log level is *information*.
-This means that only warning and higher severity events are transmitted.
+This means that only information and higher severity events are transmitted.
 * Valid levels are: *emergency*, *alert*, *critical*, *error*, *warning*, *notice*, *information*, *debug* and *none*. **Note**: The values are listed from high priority to low priority.
 * Setting the level to `none` will block all event collection.